Chairperson: Rebeca Acevedo

 Major and Minor Requirements

 Students that need more semester hours to complete the major/minor because of their language placement must take additional courses in the corresponding language.
 In the event that there are no courses in the language, students may take MDLG 3400 , MDLG 4400 , or FNLT 4200 (provided it is related to language concentration).
-If additional classes are not available in the Modern Languages and Literatures Department, students may fulfill those credits with courses in the appropriate cultural studies areas (e.g., Asian and Pacific Studies, Chicano/a Latino/a Studies, Humanities, Liberal Studies) in consultation with the corresponding language coordinator and the Department Chair.
+If additional classes are not available in the Modern Languages and Literatures Department, students may fulfill those credits with courses in the appropriate cultural studies areas (e.g., Asian Pacific Studies, European Studies, Humanities) in consultation with the corresponding language advisor and the Department Chair.

-The Department offers lower division language courses (1000-2000 level) in Chinese and Japanese which satisfy the language requirements for the Asian and Pacific Studies major and minor.
+The Department offers lower division language courses (1000-2000 level) in Chinese, Japanese, and Filipino which satisfy the language requirements for the Asian and Pacific Studies major and minor.

 When do I need to take a foreign language exam?